tk755/dotfiles/.bin/setup-dirs/README.md

 ## `setup-dirs/config`

-This file contains all of the information that the program uses to create directories and symbolic links.
+This is the configuration file that the program uses to create directories and symbolic links.

 ### Syntax